 - Salt as desired

 Assemble all of your ingredients.
-There is lots of room to experiment here – you can use one or multiple types of mushrooms, and you can add both honey or fresh dates as sweeteners.
+There is lots of room to experiment here; you can use one or multiple types of mushrooms, and you can add both honey and fresh dates as sweeteners.

 Additionally, you can adjust the volume of cacao powder and coconut oil to somewhat alter the texture and aroma of the tonic.
 When you’ve got a mix you like, simply add the whole lot to a blender and mix until perfectly smooth.

 If you would like to serve your mushroom tonic warm, pour the liquid out onto a saucepan or into a small pot and gently heat over the stove.
 Alternatively, a mushroom tonic goes just as well served cold with ice!

 The flavor of homemade mushroom tonic depends mostly on the balance of all the non-mushroom ingredients involved.
 Generally speaking, edible mushrooms don’t have a very strong taste, and they blend in well with other food groups.
 This means that you can also easily add some mushroom power to regular milk, tea, coffee, or whatever the day might call for!

 Our mushroom tonic recipe is tailored to be an energizing, bright pick-me-up.
 That’s why it contains many subtle sweet notes with hints of cacao and a very smooth, creamy feel.

 A mushroom tonic is not just an enjoyable way to start off your daily routine.
 It packs some serious benefits for your health as well!
 Medicinal mushrooms have been shown to have a positive effect on nearly every major area of our health and well-being.